Hi, it will depend on your budget and what you want to do whilst in Dubai.

 Shops tend to open in the malls around 10am and stay open until 10pm - possibly later.
 But, Ramadan is just about to be announced which will mean that some shops will be shut during the afternoon, and then reopen after iftar which is around 6pm and then they stay open really late.

 Most tourist areas - the shops dont shut for siesta, but they may close during Ramadan.

 Restaurants located in hotels will stay open later.
 Bars are not few and far between, but they are located in hotels rather than independent.
-Note that during Ramadan alcohol is only available after iftar and no live/loud music will be being played. over 4 years ago
+Note that during Ramadan alcohol is only available after iftar and no live/loud music will be being played. almost 5 years ago

 Karen - there are plenty of options for alternative accommodation, including some fab serviced apartments and smaller hotels that are not on the main streets.

 Rose Garden Hotel apartments - two locations.
 We stayed at the one near the Mall of the Emirates, but if you want to share a room with a member of the opposite sex they will ask for proof of marriage.
 Also its a "dry" hotel, although we took in our own alcohol.
 Great Thai restaurant right opposite http://www.rosegardenuae.com/barsha.php?page=contact

 Holiday Inn in Al Barsha had some great deals on http://www.holidayinn.com/hotels/us/en/dubai/dubhi/hoteldetail?rooms=1&adults=1&children=0&ratePreference=6CBARCnull

 Arjaan by Rotana are some nice serviced apartments and although the area is good (Media City), there are not that many shops around it as yet http://www.rotana.com/hotelaccom-29-4-2.htm